alexle/alexle.github.com/posts/training-marathon.markdown

 The 15mi LSD was the most painful one yet.
 Calves, arches, hip flexors, IT band, and a bunch of other leg muscles I never knew existed were on fire.
 Is this what child birth feels like?
 It was the first time I had serious doubts about finishing the marathon.

-I stuck to the same plan of water at 30 minutes, GU at 60 minutes, and powerade fuel at 90 minutes.
+I stuck to the same plan of water at 30 minutes, GU at 60 minutes, and Powerade fuel at 90 minutes.
 Next week, I'll try to GU every 45 minutes and see if it helps.

 \* Lesson: When in pain, relax and focus on a couple steps at a time.